Teralytic/daycent-input-operations/README.md

 * convertsim.sh - converts from json to simulation [todo]
 * convertjson.sh - converts from simulation to json [in progress]
 * delineate.sh - converts .def files into delineateable form [done]
-* gostruct.sh - converts from delineateable form to go struct [todo]
+* gostruct.sh - converts from delineateable form to go struct [done]
 * ymlconvert.sh - converts from delineateable form to yaml [in progress]
 * cstruct.sh - converts from delineateable form to c struct [todo]
 * fortstruct.sh - converts from delineateable form to fortran struct [todo]